 The members of the Supervisory Board must have the necessary knowledge, skills, and experience to be able to perform their monitoring role.
 They must always have the expertise needed to adequately monitor and oversee the Management Board and to actively support the Company's growth.
 Each member must therefore understand the Company's business and be able to assess the relevant risks.
 They must also be familiar with the main statutory requirements applicable to the Company.
 The individual members are not required to have specialist knowledge.
 However, they must be capable of identifying when they need to take advice and of obtaining this advice.
-In any case, the expertise of the Supervisory Board as a whole must cover investments, underwriting, financial reporting, and auditing.
+In any case, the expertise of the Supervisory Board as a whole must cover investments, underwriting, financial reporting, auditing, internal models, and partial internal models.
 Having the necessary professional suitability entails undertaking continuing professional development.